uhwot/telegram-remix-bot/README.md

 Some random Telegram bot made with a bunch of spaghetti code that kicks people who don't have usernames.

-And yeah, this only works in one group.
+Made for the [@DeezloaderRemixCommunity](https://t.me/DeezloaderRemixCommunity) group.

 # how 2 setup